Amtrak National Facts

 - Amtrak provides services of various types for three other agencies:

-- Massachusetts Bay Transportation Authority (Maintenance of way and dispatching)
+- Massachusetts Bay Transportation Authority (MBTA): Maintenance-of-way and dispatching

 - Amtrak provides access (and in some cases, other services) for seven other agencies:

 - Delaware Department of Transportation (DELDOT) (operated by SEPTA)